Before diving in, we need to understand urine and washroom urinals.

-They eliminate splashing of urine to the floors or walls due to their sleek and improved design.
+They eliminate the splashing of urine on the floors or walls due to their sleek and improved design.
 Urine is sterile until it mixes with water, which allows the bacteria to develop.

 - Stays Odour-Free

 Since waterless urinals use gravity to draw urine to the drain, it prevents the need for water.
-The sealant in the trap acts as a barrier between the urine and atmosphere, preventing odour.
-It also prevents sewer gases from the drain escaping to the restroom air.
+The sealant in the trap acts as a barrier between the urine and the atmosphere, preventing odour.
+It also prevents sewer gases from the drain from escaping into the restroom air.